Is it OK for my child to be ambidextrous?

-If your child is about to enter formal schooling (age 5-6) and has not yet developed a specialised hand for using a pencil and cutting with scissors, then I really recommend that you take your child to an occupational therapist, who can assess your child and help take the necessary steps as soon as possible.
+If your child is about to enter formal schooling (age 5-6) and has not yet developed a specialized hand for using a pencil and cutting with scissors, then I really recommend that you take your child to an occupational therapist, who can assess your child and help take the necessary steps as soon as possible.

 Once it has been established which hand your child needs to use for writing and cutting, then, in consultation with your OT, give your child as much practice as possible in developing the strength and dexterity of the chosen hand.

 Try these hand exercises, finger exercises and easy cutting activities (there's a free cutting template on that page!)
 You may even notice an improvement in self care skills (doing buttons, eating with a knife and fork) as your child's preferred hand improves in its skill and dexterity.